 Best Budget Inkjet Printer Epson - Epson Expression Home XP-2100

 The Epson Expression Home XP-2100 looks like a fantastic choice for your home office, especially if you're after some stylish looks.

-You will also find that the Epson Expression Home XP-2100 features built in WiFi so you can connect it up to a network as well as print directly from your phone too.
+You will also find that the Epson Expression Home XP-2100 features built-in WiFi so you can connect it to a network as well as print directly from your phone too.
 A printing speed of 8ppm is also fine for your home office needs and means you should get a handful of documents printer in good time.

 Best Budget Inkjet Printer Brother - Brother MFC-J1205W

 If you're after a marvellous all-in-one choice that looks to be rather well built, then the Brother MFC-J1205W should be a great choice.